MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 This reference architecture provides a comprehensive view of Microsoft Cloud security services and demonstrates how to integrate them to achieve an optimal security posture.

-While it's not necessary to implement every security service shown, this example and the threat map illustrated in the architecture diagram can guide you in creating your own threat map and planning your security strategy.
-Choose the Azure security services and Microsoft Defender XDR services that best suit your needs, ensuring your IT environment is properly secured.
+Although you don't need to implement every security service shown, this example and the threat map illustrated in the architecture diagram can help you create your own threat map and plan your security strategy.
+Choose the Azure security services and Microsoft Defender XDR services that best suit your needs.

 ## Cost optimization